LoSkroefie/omnistack/README.md

 ## Contributing

-We welcome contributions!
-Please see our [Contributing Guide](docs/contributing.md) for details.
+Please read our [Contributing Guide](docs/contributing.md) for details on our code of conduct and development process.

-1. Fork the repository
-2. Create your feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request
+## Issues and Feature Requests

+Please file issues and feature requests on our [GitHub Issues](https://github.com/jvrsoftware/omnistack/issues) page.

 ## License